bjoerne2/social-sharing-toolkit/readme.txt

 It is also possible to only let the buttons appear where you want by using shortcode.
 The shortcode function has it's own list of buttons with the same possibilities as the list for content.
 Use the shortcode [social_share/] in the content where you would like to display the buttons.

+Since version 2.1.2: Use one or both of the url and title attributes to override these settings with your own information.
+Example: [social_share url="http://www.mywebsite.com" title="My Website"/]

 = Widget =

 The widget has it's own list of buttons with the same possibilities as the list for posts & pages.
 You can however specify a fixed title and url to use for the buttons in the widget.